 For example, imagine a company’s value represented by an entire pizza.
 For simplicity’s sake, let’s say the pizza was divided into eight slices, and you owned one share.

-Tools like QuickBooks, Khatabook (mobile app), and many others, is a business accounting software program that businesses use to accomplish income and expenses and keep track of the financial health of their business.
+Tools like QuickBooks, Khatabook (mobile app), and many others are business accounting software programs that businesses use to accomplish income and expenses and keep track of the financial health of their business.
 You can use it for invoicing customers, paying bills, and preparing for taxes.
-It includes several solutions that work for everyone, from a solo-preneur to mid-sized business.
+It includes several solutions that work for everyone, from a solopreneur to mid-sized businesses.

 Startup owners typically use accounting software programs to manage their invoices and track their cash flows.
-They also use it to generate month- and year-end financial reports as well as to prepare for annual business taxes.
-It’s easy and common for business entrepreneurs to track finances.
+They also use it to generate month- and year-end financial reports and prepare for annual business taxes.
+It’s easy and familiar for business entrepreneurs to track finances.